 - Chocolate with milk and sweet almonds to help with digestion

-And remember that nothing melts a heart like Ramadan chocolate gift.
+And remember that nothing melts a heart like a Ramadan chocolate gift.
 Whether you prefer chocolate milkshakes, dark chocolate, nuts, or chocolates in general, these sweets send a message of love and sharing.
-And although Ramadan chocolate gift may not last long on the tongue, the loving feelings they express and the memory of the gifter will persist.
+And although Ramadan chocolate gifts may not last long on the tongue, the loving feelings they express and the memory of the gifter will persist.

 1. Chocolate Truffles